sciZer0/7/v/README.md

 <br><br>

 <i>
 There are about 195 countries around the world.
-At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator — and this would make the whole system highly sustainable, meaning, extremely hard, at best impossible, to stop.
+At best, from one single country, there might even be just 1 Validator — extremely-autonomous Validator — and this would make the whole system extremely sustainable, meaning, extremely hard, at best impossible, to stop.
 </i>
 <br><br>
-Actually, these 150 highly-decentralized (highly-autonomous) Validators – which are highly motivated to work honestly and which are selected/rotated through democratic, massive voting – might be  the sufficient condition for a blockchain to be considered highly-decentralized and highly-sustainable.
+Actually, these 150 extremely-decentralized (extremely-autonomous) Validators – which are extremely motivated to work honestly and which are selected/rotated through democratic, massive voting – might be  the sufficient condition for a blockchain to be considered extremely-decentralized and extremely-sustainable.
 <br><br>
 These 150 Validators might be enough and to spare.
 <br><br>